tdwg/website/conferences/2024/index.md

 <p><span style="color:red"><strong>Important!
 Please ask your email administrators to white-list <i>no-reply@oxfordabstracts.com</i> so you receive emails about the conference.</strong></span></p>

+{:id="presenter-instructions"}
+## Instructions for presenters have been posted!

+If you are giving an oral presentation or a poster at SPNHC-TDWG 2024, please read the instructions for [presenters](/conferences/2024/oral-presentations/) and/or [posters](/conferences/2024/submissions/posters/).
+If you missed the email sent via Oxford Abstracts about these instructions, please be aware:

+  - The **deadline for uploading at least a solid draft of your presentation is 19 Aug!**  The technical team in Okinawa wants to review slides and video to ensure there are no technical problems.
+  - The URL to the upload folder was contained in that email!
+(As an open folder it can't be posted publicly.)
+Please request the **Upload URL** by emailing the [organizers](mailto:okinawa2024@spnhc.org).

 {:id="registration"}
 ## [Conference registration is open!](/conferences/2024/registration/)